-The voice of God calls prophets to separate Paul and Barnabas for the work, and these prophets recommend them to the grace of God.
-And the &#8220;Examination&#8221; sees in this man joining himself to God to authorize ministry! and, in order still to maintain the honour of man, Paul is represented as being, in his work, but an evangelist.
+THE VOICE OF GOD calls prophets to separate Paul and Barnabas for the work, and these prophets recommend them to the grace of God.
+And the "Examination" sees in this man joining himself to God to authorize ministry! and, in order still to maintain the honour of man, Paul is represented as being, in his work, but an evangelist.
 And all apostolic commission is denied to him.
 Paul becomes by degrees an apostle in the eyes of the Church, according to that which he was in the thoughts of God.

-It is thus that the &#8220;Examination&#8221; gives the history.
-I trust that those who labour will become by degrees, in the eyes of those who blame them, what they are in the thoughts of God, and that &#8220;soon.&#8221;
+It is thus that the "Examination" gives the history.
+I trust that those who labour will become by degrees, in the eyes of those who blame them, what they are in the thoughts of God, and that "soon."

-<h3>Third Part

-On the Free Churches.</h3>

-<h3>*Introduction*</h3>
+THIRD PART -- ON THE FREE CHURCHES

+INTRODUCTION

 Christians attached to the word of God have shewn not only that the clerical system is not found in it, but also that it is contrary to the principles which it contains, and in fine, that the national system is in opposition to all that is there said of the Church.